Stimulus Presentation in Labvanced

 Step 1: Adding a Frame

 A frame is like a slide in a presentation.
+The default frame in Labvanced that appears is a Canvas Frame.

 - Go to the Task Editor

-- Give it a meaningful name (e.g., “Trial 1” or “Instructions”)
+TRIAL TIMELINEsection, click either+ Canvasor+ Page - Give it a meaningful name (e.g., “Trial 1” or “Instructions”)

-Each frame will contain your stimuli.
+Each frame can be used to contain / present your stimuli.

 Step 2: Adding Stimuli to a Frame